Introducing Edgio Applications v7Find out what's new.

 Edgio

-• Identifies the set of traffic to which it applies by hostname, a URL path, or both.
+• Identifies the set of traffic that will undergo security screening by hostname, a URL path, or both.

-• Defines how threats will be detected through:
+• Determines how threats will be detected through:

 • Access Rules: An access rule identifies legitimate traffic and threats through access control lists.